-OneDrive is a cloud-based storage service for organizations of all sizes, with a focus on Office 365 document storage and collaboration.
+OneDrive is a cloud-based storage service for organizations of all sizes, with a focus on Microsoft 365 (formerly known as Office 365) document storage and collaboration.
 Create, store, share and automatically synchonize documents across your organization.
 The OneDrive connector provided with Workplace Search automatically captures, syncs and indexes the following items:

 Including ID, File Metadata, File Content, Updated by, and timestamps